Rambler Rebel: Background

-The 1956 model year four-door Rambler models were completely redesigned.
-Edmund E. Anderson and Bill Reddig styled the new model with a "dramatic reverse-sloped C-pillar" as well as borrowing the Nash-Healey's Pinin Farina-designed inboard, grille-mounted headlamps.
+For the 1956 model year, the entire Rambler four-door line underwent a significant redesign.
+Stylists Edmund E. Anderson and Bill Reddig were responsible for its look, which included a distinctive "dramatic reverse-sloped C-pillar" – a design element that became a signature of AMC.
+They also incorporated the Pinin Farina-designed inboard, grille-mounted headlamps, a styling cue borrowed from the Nash-Healey sports car.

-For the 1957 model year the Rambler was established as a separate marque.
-The 1957 Rambler Rebel debuted as a special model in the Rambler line showcasing AMC's big new V8 engine.
-The Rebel became the first factory-produced lightweight muscle car.
+The redesign was carried into the 1957 model year.
+The 1957 Rambler Rebel was positioned as a special, high-performance model within the Rambler line, the Rebel showcased AMC's new V8 engine.
+It combined the lightweight, 108 in wheelbase Rambler four-door hardtop body with AMC's larger, newly introduced 327 CID V8 engine.
+This combination created a vehicle that surprised the industry, becoming the first factory-produced intermediate-sized high-performance car, a critical precursor to the muscle car era that would explode in the 1960s.
+Its introduction in December 1956 as a "veritable supercar" immediately put AMC on the map as a contender in performance, even though the company was primarily known for its economy cars.

 First generation

 1957

 American Motors surprised most observers with the December 1956 introduction of the Rambler Rebel – "a veritable supercar".
 The new 1957 model debuted as a high-performance vehicle that combined AMC's lightweight 108 in wheelbase Rambler four-door hardtop body with AMC's newly introduced 327 CID V8 engine.
 This made it the first-time that a large block V8 was installed in a mid-size car in the post-World War II marketplace.
 General Motors, Ford, and Chrysler offered no intermediate-sized cars whatsoever.